Damian Duggan: Director of Language Books Ltd and French Tutor

 Teaching and input, as far as possible, depending on the student’s ability, is done in French.

-Less for those at level A1, and more for those at level B2.
+Less for those at level A1, and more for those at levels A2 to B2.

 For C1 and C2 I would always suggest a native speaker.